Viktor Đukanović: Hammarby

-On 6 January 2023, Đukanović signed a five-year contract with Swedish Allsvenskan club Hammarby IF.
+On 6 January 2023, Đukanović signed a five-year contract with Swedish club Hammarby IF.
 The transfer fee was reportedly set at around €1 million, potential bonuses included.
 Throughout his debut season, Đukanović scored 11 goals in 25 league appearances, although Hammarby disappointedly finished 7th in the table, making him the first teenager to score at least ten goals in an Allsvenskan season since AIK's Alexander Isak in 2016.

 Loan to Standard Liège

 Đukanović signed for Belgian Pro League team Standard Liège on a loan with an option to buy deal on 30 July 2024.

 Loan to DAC Dunajská Streda

 On 4 February 2025, Đukanović moved on a new loan to DAC Dunajská Streda in Slovakia until the end of 2025, with an option to buy.

+Loan to ETO Győr

+On 17 July 2026, Đukanović moved on a new loan to ETO Győr in Hungary until the end of 2027, with an option to buy.

 International career

 Đukanović has played for Montenegro's U17, U19, U21 and senior teams.
 He made his debut for the U17 team in a 2–1 loss to Bosnia & Herzegovina.
 He made nine appearances and scored four goals for the U17 side.
 As a U19 player, he made three appearances; he subsequently scored two goals in two appearances for the U21 selection.

 On 14 June 2022, Đukanović made his senior national team appearance as a late substitute in a UEFA Nations League 3–0 win against Romania.